Heimanu Taiarui

+Biography

 Early life

 Taiarui was born in Papeete.
 His father is from Mahina and his mother is from Papara; Taiarui grew up in the latter.
 He comes from a sporting family; both his parents played association football, with his mother having been the captain of the Tahitian women's team.
 His sister has also made appearances for the women's national team.

 Thus, Taiarui naturally found himself also engaged with football.

 As a youth, along with football, Taiarui also frequently indulged in his passions for triathlon, surfing (competing in competitions alongside Michel Bourez) and motocross, a sport in which he "excelled".
 However his parents were not enthused with him pursuing these sport's seriously.
 His mother's persistence ultimately gave him the "bug" for football and he joined the junior teams of A.S.
 Manu-Ura.
 At 14, he went to play in a youth tournament in France and was shown interest by Bordeaux and Nantes, but he quickly returned to Tahiti due to the lack of any family there.

 Career

 Whilst Taiarui played football on the beaches casually with friends, using sticks and slippers as goalposts, his journey into organised beach soccer only began in 2011.
 The Tahitian Football Federation (FTF) was holding trials in view of the 2011 OFC Beach Soccer Championship, the Oceanian qualifying event for the 2011 FIFA Beach Soccer World Cup, and Taiarui decided to participate.
 He impressed Swiss coach Angelo Schirinzi who was in attendance.
 Schirinzi offered him the chance to play with his club in Switzerland for a few months, which Taiarui accepted.
 He "loved" the experience, and was ultimately part of the Tahiti squad at said qualifiers and in their first appearance at the World Cup in September.

 Schirinzi began inviting Taiarui to play in the Swiss National League each year.
 At the 2013 World Cup, hosted in Tahiti itself, Taiarui was labelled a "darling" and "touch[ed] hearts" with the home crowd, playing a crucial role in Tahiti's historic semi-final run, leading the Haka before each match; albeit on one occasion, he jumped over the hoardings to celebrate with the crowd after a goal, resulting in a yellow card and a suspension.
+Following the unprecedented success of the team, Taiarui, along with the rest of the Tahitian squad, were appointed as knights of the Order of Tahiti Nui in October 2013.
 Meanwhile, Taiarui continued to play football in Tahiti, moving from his boyhood club of Manu-Ura to A.S.
 Pirae in 2014, making appearances in the OFC Champions League.